 Life Interrupted is the NAMI NH Family Speakers Program.
 This program enables families to use their experiences to change the attitudes and open the minds of all members of their community and to spread the message that everyone has the ability to help promote recovery and resiliency.
 Life Interrupted speakers make presentations to any interested group or organization such as schools, hospitals, mental health centers and civic groups.
 Training provides speakers with the ability to present in a non-blaming and confident manner.
 Life Interrupted Speakers training is a 2 day training held once per year.
 For more information contact Sue Allen-Samuel at 603.225.5359.

 In Our Own Voice (IOOV) is a NAMI NH recovery education program, given by trained presenters who themselves have struggled with mental illness and are in recovery.
 IOOV presentations break down the walls of stigma that surround mental illness as the presenters tell their personal stories.
-For more information on becoming a speaker or to schedule a presentation, contact Tricia Ellis.
+For more information on becoming a speaker or to schedule a presentation, contact Michelle Wagner.

 NAMI NH offers Support Group Facilitator training to family members who are interested in starting or joining the leadership team of a NAMI NH family support group for family and friends of an adult with mental illness or a parent support group for caregivers and parents of children with emotional disorders.
 NAMI NH support groups provide the essential support and education to families of all ages, who are affected by mental illness.
 This training is offered each spring over the course of 3 Saturdays.
 Participants need to complete an application and register for the training.